bigcommerce/dev-docs/docs/api-docs/analytics/BODL.md

 </div>

 ## Overview
-The Big Open Data Layer (shortened as BODL, pronounced 'Bottle') is a standard for obtaining data points necessary to drive storefront analytics and personalization.
-By moving all BigCommerce and headless storefronts to use this standard over time, merchants will benefit from increased site speed and more consistent third-party analytics integrations.
+The Big Open Data Layer (shortened as BODL, pronounced 'Bottle') is a standard used to obtain data points needed for driving storefront analytics and personalization.
+Having all BigCommerce and headless storefronts use this standard over time allows merchants to benefit from increased site speed and more consistent third-party analytics integrations.

 ## Pixel example snippets
 Below is a series of example snippets of code to build on when using BODL data for your integration.

 ### Initialize script
-This larger code snippet has a lot of detection built-in to identify where it is running within the environment; then, the code injects objects based on this detection.
+This larger code snippet has a lot of built-in detection to identify where it is running within the environment; then, the code injects objects based on this detection.

 <div class="HubBlock--callout">
 <div class="CalloutBlock--">